 - The accommodation requirement, to offer your family adequate accommodation to live together in the UK

-- The English language requirement, meaning that your non-British must be able to speak and understand English.
+- The English language requirements, meaning that you must be able to speak and understand English.

 You will need to prepare a comprehensive bundle of documents to demonstrate your eligibility for all these requirements.
 Get in touch with IAS’ immigration lawyers to receive professional support with your application.